- 4 weeks of onsite classroom skills training in Chiang Mai, Thailand

 - See also the Volunteer option for those who wish to Volunteer Teach in Thailand

-- This training will prepare the participant for English language classrooms with TEFL certification, cultural awareness training and Thai language instruction.
-Training takes place in a working language school in Chiang Mai: EFL Learning Centre.
+- This training will prepare the participant for English language classrooms with TEFL certification, practical skills training, language awareness training, cultural awareness training and Thai language instruction.
+Training takes place in a working language school in Chiang Mai: EFL Learning Centre

 to confirm a seat